US seizes oil tanker off coast of Venezuela, Trump says

 Concerns about the strikes increased this month after reports that the commander overseeing the operation ordered a second strike that killed two survivors.

-A Reuters/Ipsos poll published on Wednesday found that a broad swath of Americans oppose the U.S. military's campaign of deadly strikes on the boats, including about one-fifth of President Donald Trump's Republicans.
+A Reuters/Ipsos poll published on Dec 10 found that a broad swath of Americans oppose the US military's campaign of deadly strikes on the boats, including about one-fifth of President Trump's Republicans.

-Trump has repeatedly raised the possibility of U.S. military intervention in Venezuela.
+Mr Trump has repeatedly raised the possibility of US military intervention in Venezuela.